epigama/chatup/README.md

 4. Run the gradle.

 ## Contribution Guidelines
-Any kind of contribution to the project is highly welcomed, as this project is selected for KWoC and many other programs, we encourage all participants new to open source to give it a try.
+Any kind of contribution to the project is highly welcomed, as this project is selected for KWoC and many other open source programs, we encourage all participants new to open source to give it a try.
 Any one willing to contribute to this particular project must follow the contribution for cleanliness, easy to read and smooth working of the project,</br>
 1. Raise an issue before you make a pull request.</br>
 2. No changes should be pushed in the development branch.
 Always make a new branch.</br>
 3. Squash all your commits into a single commit before creating a pull request.</br>